Diversity

 Diversity stands for appreciating and for treating the variety and richness of people in a pluralistic society in a conscious way.
 As a public-law institution, we take a firm stand against any type of discrimination.
 To stand up against discrimination and exclusion – whether it is racist or on the grounds of ethnic and/or social origin, due to gender, religion or belief, due to physical, mental or psychological disabilities, due to age or sexual identity – for us, implies both strength and responsibility.

 The Studierendenwerk München Oberbayern stands up for promoting equal opportunities and fighting any type of discrimination.
-It is and will remain our duty to support our students with their individual circumstances to be able to successfully complete their studies.
+It has been and will remain our duty to support our students with their individual situations to successfully complete their studies.

 Facts & Figures

-More than 500 people are employed at the Studierendenwerk München Oberbayern (Studierendenwerk München Oberbayern / STWM), 68 of which have a physical, psychological or mental disability.
-Our staff comes from 34 different nations.
-We are responsible for 15 universities and thus for about 137,000 students in Upper Bavaria, amongst whom are 34,884 students who have a nationality other than German.
-In our halls of residence, which are located close to the campuses, 97 rooms can be given to people who have special needs.
-In 2022, 6,266 rooms were rented out to international students.
-2022 the Studierendenwerk München Oberbayern served 4 million meals in its canteens and supports approx. 10,000 students in accordance with the Federal Education and Training Assistance Act (Bundesausbildungsförderungsgesetz / BAföG).
+More than 500 people are employed at the Studierendenwerk München Oberbayern (STWM), 80 of which have an impairment.
+Our staff comes from 37 different nations.
+We are responsible for 16 universities and thus for 140,000 students in Upper Bavaria, amongst whom are 38,834 students who have a nationality other than German.
+In our halls of residence, which are located close to the campuses, 97 accommodation units can be given to people who have special needs.
+In 2022, 6,266 places were rented out to international students.
+The Studierendenwerk München Oberbayern served roughly 4 million meals in its canteens in 2023 and supported approx. 10,000 students with BAföG (Bundesausbildungsförderungsgesetz).
 We also run 17 childcare centres.

 Charta der Vielfalt – Diversity Charter

-Already in 2014, the Studierendenwerk München Oberbayern signed the “Diversity Charter” in order to encourage diversity at the universities as well as among our own personnel.
+Already in 2014, the Studierendenwerk München Oberbayern signed the “Diversity Charter” in order to encourage diversity at the universities as well as among its own personnel.
 Everyone who signs the charter commits themselves to create a work environment which is free from prejudice and exclusion.
-The goal is to shape a culture of equal opportunities, respect for one another but also treating each other respectfully.
+The goal is to shape a culture of equal opportunities, respect for one another but also to treat each other respectfully.

 Studying with a Disability